The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The purpose of the Daily Scrum

 Participants share with others what they are working on, making their work transparent to others.
-Transparency makes it easy to inspect work, identify any problems, and find appropriate solutions with the help of other members of the Development Team.
+Transparency makes it easy to inspect the work, identify any problems, and find appropriate solutions with the help of other members of the Development Team.

 According to the data in the chart, plans can be modified if necessary to meet the Sprint Goal.